Show Notes:

 Links:

-Connect with our hosts and the podcast!
+Connect with our host and the podcast!

 Leo Arguelles (LEE-O R-GWELL-IS)